-In Definition 7, first proposed by Edwards [91], an athletic injury occurs when the damage (D - quantified between 0 and 1) sustained by a tissue is greater than or equal to a critical damage threshold (D_c - also quantified between 0 and 1), i.e., $D \ge D_c$.
+In Definition 7, first proposed by Edwards [105], an athletic injury occurs when the damage (D - quantified between 0 and 1) sustained by a tissue is greater than a critical damage threshold (D_c - also quantified between 0 and 1), i.e., $D > D_c$.
 To provide an example of this, the formation of cracks (or a certain degree of cracking) in bone would be represented by a specific damage threshold, allowing for its prediction within mathematical models.
-Ultimately however, the physical manifestation of damage and injury varies between tissues e.g., cracking in bone [80], kinked fibers and tearing in tendon [81], sarcomere disruption and fiber tears in muscle [95] etc. and accordingly, tissue-specific operationalisations of athletic injury are ultimately needed.
+Ultimately however, the physical manifestation of damage and injury varies between tissues e.g., cracking in bone [87], collagen molecular unfolding [82], kinked fibers and tearing in tendon [88], sarcomere disruption and fiber tears in muscle [109] etc. and accordingly, tissue-specific operationalisations of athletic injury are ultimately needed.